qrzn23/min/wip/confessions/content.md

 To apply these ideas to the issue which we are discussing.
 I knew that a poet is incapable of recognizing his best work, but I knew also that though good technique does not mean good work bad technique does mean bad work.
 So I used to experiment with new forms by choosing a ridiculous or obscene subject, lest I should be tempted to publish a poem whose technique showed inexperience.

-Ivor and I, with some assistance from Gerald, collected such of these manuscripts as had not been destroyed, and with “the Nameless Novel”, we composed a volume[2] to carry on the literary form of White Stains and Alice; that is, we invented a perpetrator for the atrocities.
+Ivor and I, with some assistance from Gerald, collected such of these manuscripts as had not been destroyed, and with “the Nameless Novel”, we composed a volume^[Snowdrops from a Curate's Garden] to carry on the literary form of White Stains and Alice; that is, we invented a perpetrator for the atrocities.

 I do now know what mischievous whim induced me to have the book printed, but I was absolutely innocent of any desire to rival the exploit of Alfred de Musset and George Sand, the Femmes and Hombres of Verlain, or the jeu d'esprit of Mark Twain of which Sir Walter Raleigh is the hero.
 I did not even hope to get the British government to give me a pension of four thousand pounds a year, as id did to John Cleland.